SkytAsul/INSA-Typst-Template/README.md

 You can also directly edit your Typst files with a simple text editor and compile it with the Typst CLI.
 See [Installation](https://github.com/typst/typst?tab=readme-ov-file#installation) and [Usage](https://github.com/typst/typst?tab=readme-ov-file#usage) sections on the official Typst repository.

-# License
+## License
 The typst templates (`.typ` files) are licensed under MIT.
 This license does _not_ apply to:
 - The assets under `/insa-template/assets`.
-Those image files are property of Groupe INSA and INSA Rennes.
+Those image files are property of Groupe INSA, INSA Rennes and INSA HdF.
 - The fonts file under `/fonts`.
 Those files are property of their respective authors.